LaisMassacesi/react-testing-library-trybe-project/README.md

-# Wellcome to repository of test project with React Testing Library:rocket:
+# Welcome to repository of test project with React Testing Library:rocket:

 <h2>Trybe</h2>
 This repository contains one project developed during my journey at Trybe.